 - Academic Session: 2022-23

 - Taught Wholly by Distance Learning: Yes

-To teach students how to summarise patterns and relationships in data, and to use these simple statistical methods to answer real-world questions of interest in a series of case studies.
+This course will introduce students to summarising patterns and relationships in data, and to using these simple statistical methods to answer real-world questions of interest in a case study.

 Tutorials: Weekly for one hour at times to be arranged.

 STATS1002 Statistics 1Y: Introduction to Statistics: Learning from Data

 Reassessment opportunities are not available for continuous assessment

 Are reassessment opportunities available for all summative assessments?
 No